 Funding support is only available to community language schools that hold current accreditation for funding purposes from the Department.
 It is the responsibility of each community language school to ensure that their school’s accreditation is current in the year they are applying for funding.

-The 2016 process for accreditation/reaccreditation is currently under development.
-Information will be available to schools in Semester 2, 2016.
+The 2017 process for accreditation/reaccreditation will be available to schools in Semester 2, 2017.

 DET Community Language Schools Funding Program - Per capita grants